stichtingsem/pilot-phase/Project Team/Evaluation-9- April.md

 Kees:
 - Github and Stoplight are OK
-- Process of making progress, contribution to Github took to long (discussions, desicions)
+- Process of making progress, contribution to Github took to long (discussions, decisions)
 - Worked hard to finish before April.
 Now too less time left for making connections
 - Project plans of companies not in line
 - Slack helps